-- There is a designated director for safeguarding on the Global Board, who also sits on the Executive Committee, and a designated trustee for safeguarding on the UK board of trustees. - There is a global designated safeguard lead (DSL). - There is a Global Safeguarding Team that meets at least three times per year, ahead of Global Board meetings, to monitor organizational safeguarding practices and promote learning. - An update on safeguarding is given by the Executive Committee at each Global Board meeting and board of trustees meeting. - Implementation and effectiveness of this Policy is reviewed annually and the Policy is updated annually based on findings and/or whenever there is a relevant change in the law. - A safeguarding report is presented to the Global Board and the UK board of trustees on an annual basis.
+- There is a designated director for safeguarding on the Global Board. - There is a global designated safeguard lead (DSL). - There is a Global Safeguarding Team that meets at least three times per year, ahead of Global Board meetings, to monitor organizational safeguarding practices and promote learning. - An update on safeguarding is given by the designated director at each Global Board meeting and board of trustees meeting. - Implementation and effectiveness of this Policy is reviewed annually and the Policy is updated annually based on findings and/or whenever there is a relevant change in the law. - A safeguarding report is presented to the Global Board and the UK board of trustees on an annual basis.